Skip to main content

 For more information, visit Avoiding Dishonest Immigration Service Providers.

 How can someone report immigration fraud?
+Copy link to this question The link has been copied. ×

-People can register a confidential immigration scam complaint with Cook County State’s Attorney by calling (312) 603-8678.
+People can submit a confidential immigration scam complaint with Cook County State’s Attorney by calling (312) 603-8678.
 In Chicago, people can dial 311 to report fraud to the Department of Consumer Services.
 People can also submit a complaint online by clicking “Service Request” and then “Consumer and Employee Protection”.

 Last full review by a subject matter expert